On rainbow tetrahedra in Cayley graphs: From -modeled subgraphs to charts

 The extensions of these partial pictures to the plane will be referred to as {\it charts}.
-Then, the two charts above are the only ones that are of the form $H'(t,a)$, with $a=1,2$.
-However, no other value of $a$ produces just one chart.
-For example, there are two charts $H'(s,3)$, one of which is $3(112)$, with $3[112]$ partially shown in the bottom of Figure 4, where two straight lines $\ell_0$ and $\ell_1$ at an angle of $60^\circ$ delimit its representation, and with finite sequence $\ell_0,\ell_1,\ldots$ as above having length $k=360/60=6$.
-The remaining $H'(s,3)$ is $3(011)$, with $3[011]$ having exactly one SA, delimiting its necessarily resulting semi-plane representation.
+Observe that the two charts in the previous paragraph are the only charts of the form $H'(t,a)$ with $a=1,2$.
+However, no remaining value of $a$ produces just one chart.
+For example, there are two charts $H'(s,3)$, one of which is $3(112)$, with $3[112]$ partially shown in the bottom of Figure 5, where two straight lines $\ell_0$ and $\ell_1$ at an angle of $60^\circ$ delimit its representation, and with finite sequence $\ell_0,\ell_1,\ldots$, as above, of length $k=360^\circ/60^\circ=6$.
+The remaining $H'(s,3)$ is $3(011)$, with $3[011]$ having exactly one SA, delimiting a semi-plane representation.
 As $a$ increases its value, the first chart $H$ not having an SA is $H=6(123)=6[123]$.
-The following proposition specifies how the unfolding of a graph $a(bcd)$ onto its corresponding $a[bcd]$ takes place.
-Proofs in this section are omitted, as they follow by inspection.